1980is/rhcsa-9/Containers.md

 ## Registries

 After the installation we have "/etc/containers".
 There we have for example, "registries.conf".
 Here we can set the registries it uses for images.
 The line is: "unqualified-search-registries =".
+I recommend adding "quay.io" to the registry list.

 Use ``podman login registry.redhat.io`` to login to Red Hat's registry.
 Use ``podman login registry.redhat.io --get-login`` to get your current login credentials.